zdharma-continuum/zinit/README.md

     ```zsh
     # Instead of: zinit for OMZP::ruby/ruby.plugin.zsh
     zinit for OMZP::ruby
-    # Instead of: zinit for PZTM::git/init.zsh
+    # Instead of: zinit for PZTM::rails/init.zsh
-    zinit for PZTM::git
+    zinit for PZTM::rails
     ```

   - New prefixes `OMZP::` **=** `OMZ::/plugins/`,